-Gareth is a welcomed addition to the Community Team due to our expansion of the Regional Gateway Rugby Primary School Programme.
+Gareth is a welcomed addition to the Community Team due to our expansion of Inclusion Rugby within our Region.

 Gareth has well & truly served his coaching apprenticeship having volunteered for 10 years in various roles within community, mini, junior and senior rugby.

 His commitment is first class and will ignite the ‘World of Inclusive Rugby’ within the Dragons Region.